jillusc/Forum20_React/README.md

 AC1: Upon loading the application, posts are displayed newest first.<br>

 * Accessing content: search<br>
-As a user I can search for posts with keywords, so that I can find the content and user profiles I am most interested in.<br>
+As a user I can search for posts with keywords so that I can find the content and user profiles I am most interested in.<br>
 AC1: The user can enter keywords into an operational search bar component.<br>
 AC2: Relevant posts are filtered and displayed newest first.<br>
 AC3: Relevant user profiles are filtered and displayed.<br>